About ARC

 Alessandro Zagato, Latin America Regional Representative

-Jake Neuberger, Program Assistant for Latin America and the Caribbean
+Jake Neuberger, Program Coordinator for Latin America and the Caribbean

 Supporters

-ARC is supported by the Helen Frankenthaler Foundation, the Mellon Foundation, the Open Society Foundations, and the Andy Warhol Foundation for the Visual Arts.
+ARC is supported by the Helen Frankenthaler Foundation and the Open Society Foundations.